mhenrixon/sidekiq-unique-jobs/README.md

 ## Introduction

-This gem adds unique constraints to sidekiq jobs.
-The uniqueness is achieved by creating a set of keys in redis based off of `queue`, `class`, `args` (in the sidekiq job hash).
+This gem adds unique constraints to Sidekiq jobs.
+The uniqueness is achieved by creating a set of keys in redis based off of `queue`, `class`, `args` (in the Sidekiq job hash).

 By default, only one lock for a given hash can be acquired.
 What happens when a lock can't be acquired is governed by a chosen [Conflict Strategy](#conflict-strategy) strategy.
 Unless a conflict strategy is chosen (?)